german-one/itostr/README.md

 I'm doing some funny business in these examples.
 Unsigned types get passed to the `signedto...` functions and signed types to the `unsignedto...` functions in order to explain the behavior of these functions.

 `USHRT_MAX` is passed to the `signedto...` function.
 It has value `65535` in most implementations.
 This value does perfectly fit into the first parameter, still as a positive value.
-But since we want to treat it as a signed value of type short, the value shall be casted internally.
+But since we want to treat it as a signed value of type `short`, the value shall be casted internally.
 Thus, the expected output is the converted value of `((short)USHRT_MAX)`, which is `-1` rather than `65535`.

 Similarly `SHRT_MIN` is passed to the `unsignedto...` function.
 It has value `-32768` in most implementations.
 Leading bits get filled with ones if this value is casted for the first parameter.
 Provided `uintmax_t` has a size of 8, this value would be casted to `18446744073709518848`.
 But the expected output is the converted value of `((unsigned short)SHRT_MIN)`, which is `32768` in most implementations.